 - Screen size.
-The past few years have trended toward “bigger is better,” with phone screens approaching 6 inches on the diagonal.
+The past few years have trended toward “bigger is better,” with phone screens approaching or exceeding 6 inches on the diagonal.
 A bigger screen makes reading text and watching videos easier, but it can quickly drain your battery and limit one-handed control.

 - Screen resolution.
 Smartphone screen technology has come a long way, with 4K screens now possible.
 For the most part, those resolutions are wasted on a device that’s smaller than 6 inches.
 But it’s worth comparing pixel density to see just how many pixels the manufacturer was able to cram into an inch.
 Higher pixels per inch (PPI) generally result in a crisper image on screen.

 - App availability.
 It’s tied to the OS, but this factor can be a deal-breaker.
 Most popular apps and games are available for both iOS and Android platforms, yet plenty are available on only one.
-Choose a phone that will support those apps you’re interested in.
+Choose a cell phone that will support those apps you’re interested in.

 - Battery life.
 This is one feature that hasn’t changed too significantly.
 Manufacturers have managed to both squeeze more battery into larger phones and reduce battery consumption through smarter software, but battery technology remains largely the same as it was with Apple’s first iPhone.
 For a full day’s battery life, focus on phones with 3,000mAh or more.